The 10 Best TV Shows About Gangs and Gangsters, Ranked

 36 episodes (6 seasons)

-Of course, Peaky Blinders had to be number one on our list.
+Of course, Peaky Blinders had to be number one on this list.

-Despite his appearances in Christopher Nolan's cinemaverse as well as the cult classic zombie flick 28 Days Later, Cillian Murphey's truest claim to stardom is as the calm gang leader Thomas Shelby.
+Despite his appearances in Christopher Nolan's cinemaverse as well as the cult classic zombie flick 28 Days Later, Cillian Murphy's truest claim to stardom is as the eerily calm gang leader Thomas Shelby.

 Beneath Tommy's measured composure is a swarm of rage, violence, trauma, and addiction.
-Fighting beside him are his brothers Arthur (played by Paul Anderson) and John Shelby (played by Joe Cole), and his legendary aunt Polly Gray (played by Helen McCrory).
+Fighting beside him are his brothers Arthur (played by Paul Anderson) and John (played by Joe Cole), plus his legendary aunt Polly Gray (played by the late Helen McCrory).